kevinyhong/ajax-mini-sprint/README.md

         - i: "instant-video"
         - ref: "nb_sb_noss"
     - NOTE: be mindful that both types of parameters are exposed during a request since they are included in the URL, so including sensitive information is **not advisable**
-    - A #fragment can point to a more specific portion of the resource that you're trying to access (usually, it's an element on the web page with a given id - the fragment would have to match the element id)
+    - An #anchor (or #fragment) can point to a bookmarked portion of the page for easier access
       - When looking at the [URL standard](https://url.spec.whatwg.org/), you can refer to specific parts of the document by using different fragments
         - https://url.spec.whatwg.org/#special-scheme - shows you special schemes (and their ports)
         - https://url.spec.whatwg.org/#concept-url - shows you how URLs can be represented